Planar quantum low-density parity-check codes with open boundaries: Introduction

 \section{Introduction}

 The realization of large-scale fault-tolerant quantum computers relies on quantum error correction (QEC) to protect fragile quantum information from noise~\cite{Shor1995Scheme, Steane1996Error, Knill1997Theory, gottesman1997stabilizer, kitaev2003fault}.
-While the surface code has emerged as a main candidate due to its planar geometry and local stabilizer checks~\cite{bravyi1998quantum, dennis2002topological, semeghini2021probing, Verresen2021PredictionTC, bluvstein2022quantum, google2023suppressing, Google2023NonAbelian, Google2024surface, iqbal2023topological, iqbal2024NonAbelian, Cong2024EnhancingTO}, its resource overhead remains a significant challenge, requiring potentially millions of physical qubits for practical algorithms~\cite{Fowler2012Surfacecodes, Litinski2019gameofsurfacecodes}.
-A key limitation is its scaling, illustrated by the ratio $kd^2/n \approx 1/2$ (where $k$ is the number of logical qubits, $n$ the number of physical qubits, and $d$ the code distance).
-This motivates the search for alternative quantum codes that are also implementable with local interactions on a 2D planar architecture but offer better resource efficiency, i.e., a higher ratio $kd^2/n$.
+While the surface code has emerged as a main candidate due to its planar geometry and local stabilizer checks~\cite{bravyi1998quantum, dennis2002topological, terhal2015quantum, semeghini2021probing, Verresen2021PredictionTC, bluvstein2022quantum, google2023suppressing, Google2023NonAbelian, Google2024surface, iqbal2023topological, iqbal2024NonAbelian, Cong2024EnhancingTO}, its resource overhead remains a significant challenge, requiring potentially millions of physical qubits for practical algorithms~\cite{Fowler2012Surfacecodes, Litinski2019gameofsurfacecodes}.
+For the rotated surface code~\cite{delfosse2016generalized}, the scaling is limited by the ratio ${k d^2}/{n} \approx 1$, where $n$, $k$, and $d$ denote the numbers of physical qubits, logical qubits, and the code distance, respectively.
+This motivates the search for alternative quantum codes that are also implementable with local interactions on a 2D planar architecture but offer better resource efficiency.